adjtomo/seisflows/docs/index.rst

 What is SeisFlows?
 ==================

-SeisFlows is an open source seismic inversion package with three main goals:
+SeisFlows is an open source seismic inversion package that:

-- deliver a complete, customizable adjoint tomography and full waveform inversion workflow
+- delivers a complete, customizable adjoint tomography and full waveform inversion workflow

-- provide a framework for research in regional, global, and exploration tomography
+- provides a framework for research in regional, global, and exploration tomography

-- avoid code duplication across 2D, 3D, and global solver packages

 Installation